 What does this change mean for your business?

-If you have an RTS meter, choosing not to upgrade to a smart meter doesn’t only mean that you will be unable to use your meter – it can also have the following implications:
+If you have an RTS meter, choosing not to change to a smart meter doesn’t only mean that you will be unable to use your meter – it can also have the following implications:

 • Your heating and hot water may be left continuously on or off.